postsharp/PostSharp.Community.HelloWorld/README.md

 ## Creating an add-in
 To create your PostSharp add-in using this template as a base, do the following:
-1. Change "PostSharp.Community.HelloWorld" in all file and folder names to the name of your add-in.
+1. Change "PostSharp.Community.HelloWorld" in all file names to the name of your add-in.
 2. Change the text "PostSharp.Community.HelloWorld" in all files to the name/namespace of your add-in.
-3. Replace the `HelloWorldAttribute` in `PostSharp.Community.HelloWorld` with any attributes or classes that you want the user of your add-in to be able to access at IntelliSense time, build time and possibly runtime.
+3. Replace the `HelloWorldAttribute` in the project `Client` with any attributes or classes that you want the user of your add-in to be able to access at IntelliSense time, build time and possibly runtime.
-4. Update the class `HelloWorldTask` in `PostSharp.Community.HelloWorld.Weaver` with the code of your add-in.
+4. Update the class `HelloWorldTask` in the project `Weaver` with the code of your add-in.
 5. Delete `LICENSE.md` or change it to a license of your choice.

 Then, if you want to distribute the add-in as a NuGet package: